MarcToussaint/robotic/README.md

 cd rai-python
 ```

-* Install all necessary Ubuntu packages.
+* Install Ubuntu packages.
 The following should do this automatically; if you don't like this, call `make -j1 printUbuntuAll` to see which code components depend on which Ubuntu packages, and install by hand.
 ```
 sudo apt-get update
 make -j1 installUbuntuAll  # calls sudo apt-get install; you can always interrupt
 ```

-* Python installs, including pybind:
+* Install Python packages, including pybind:
 ```
 echo 'export PATH="${PATH}:$HOME/.local/bin"' >> ~/.bashrc   #add this to your .bashrc, if not done already sudo apt-get install python3 python3-dev python3-numpy python3-pip python3-distutils